Although it is pretty intuitive, it is worth having a short review of

 end if;

-We can see that in both branches, a value is assigned to x
+We can see that in both branches, a value is assigned to x.
+As such, an

 x = if cond then y else z;